 Maybe Smith believes Leslie is an outstanding public servant and would like the masses, to whom he preaches to on Sunday morning, to feel about Leslie the same way he feels about Leslie?
 So, when his listeners go back home or to work on Monday morning, they might share with their neighbors, or fellow employees, how their Pastor Ted Smith and politician Tim Leslie are "just like that."
 And what is wrong with that?

 I mean, let's face it, check out First Covenant's web site.
 How much money is this church spending to put up this web site?
 What individuals are they trying to reach?
 Surely not those who can't afford a computer or dial up internet access.
 I am certainly not trying to reach those individuals with this web site.
 I am trying to reach the same individuals they are trying to reach.
 The ones with money.
 I don't want their money, but it is very possible that First Covenant Church does.

 And personally speaking, I like the christian music my sites provides more than what First Covenant provides when people come onto its site.

 This church truly wants to welcome all of those within the community.
 In fact, when you become a member to this church, this entitles you to join in on all sorts of get-togethers and family functions.
 Sometimes, you can even attend dinner engagements at this church.
 You pay a certain fee for you and your spouse (if you have a spouse) to attend this function.
 The dinner might consist of enough food to provide enough energy for you and your spouse to get home and enjoy a real meal.

-But the good news is that if First Covenant Church in Rancho Cordova has any left-over food from a dinner banquet they provide to church members, they will offer to sell the left-overs to those who have already paid a reasonable price to come to this banquet in the first place.
+But the good news is that if First Covenant Church, in Rancho Cordova, has any left-over food from a dinner banquet they provide to its church members, they will offer to sell the left-overs to those who have already paid a reasonable price to come to this banquet in the first place.
 Maybe this particular First Covenant Church practice is found somewhere in the Bible Scriptures.